 ButterflyVPN is a little different from most VPN services and, if executed right, has the potential to be a game-changer.
 It is a travel-friendly VPN router you can take with you on the go and hook up to your devices for protection anywhere there’s a Wi-Fi connection.

 Before we find out whether it’s really worth all the hype, we would just like to clarify something—ButterflyVPN is not a true VPN.
 It is more of a two-way encrypted proxy.

-Keeping that in mind, here’s how to use ButterflyVPN.
+Keeping that in mind, here’s a review of ButterflyVPN and how to use it.

 How ButterflyVPN works

 The VPN itself is contained within a USB device that you then plug into a power source such as a USB drive connected to a power source.
 Once you’ve done this, you simply connect through an existing Wi-Fi signal and you’re ready to go.

 It’s a plug-in-and-play VPN that is designed for travelers who want reliable protection when using public networks.

 ButterflyVPN has 3 different modes:

 - Full mode: This gives you access to a regular VPN service that is (supposedly) secure, encrypted, and stands up to day-to-day tasks.